How to Play Outdoor Hockey

-In hockey, two teams of 11 players compete against each other using their 'hooked' sticks to hit, push, pass and dribble a small, hard, usually white, ball, with one aim in mind - to score by getting the ball into the opponents' goal.
+Two teams compete against each other using their 'hooked' sticks to hit, push, pass and dribble a small, hard, usually white, ball, with one aim in mind - to score by getting the ball into the opponents' goal.

 To do that, they have to get the ball past the other team's goalkeeper, who protects the goal, and logically, tries to keep the ball out!

-As already mentioned, every team must have a goalkeeper.
-The other 10 players are referred to as 'field players', and are dispersed over the field of play.
-The field players can be put into three general categories - attackers, defenders and midfielders.
+As already mentioned, every team must have a goalkeeper - although, very occasionally, a team will play only with field players perhaps so they can put more players into attack.
+The 10 players other than the goalkeeper are referred to as 'field players', and are dispersed over the field of play.
+The field players can be put into three general categories - attackers, midfielders and defenders.
 While no player (other than the goalkeeper) has an exclusively defined role, the attackers are generally on attack, the defenders are generally on defence, and the midfielders do a bit of both!

 An essential skill necessary for playing hockey is the ability to control, pass, push, stop and shoot the ball with your hockey stick.
-This is known as stick work, or stick handling.
-It is both beautiful and impressive to watch a player with good stick handling skills control the ball while sprinting the length of the field, or weave through the sticks and legs of defenders to create an open shot.
+This is known as stick work, or stick handling and keeping the ball under close control is called dribbling.
+It is both beautiful and impressive to watch a player with good stick handling skills control the ball while sprinting the length of the field, or weave through the sticks and legs of defenders to create a chance for shooting at the goal.

 It is important to know that the head of a hockey stick has a rounded side (the right-hand side) and a flat side (the left-hand side).
-It is only with the flat, left-hand side of the stick and the edges of that side that you are permitted to play the ball.
+It is only with the flat, left-hand, side of the stick and the edges of that side which can be used to play the ball.

 It may seem like common sense, but it is worth mentioning that in hockey, field players are not allowed to use their feet (or any other parts of their bodies for that matter) to control the ball.
 Only the goalkeeper is allowed to use hands, feet, etc. to stop or propel the ball when defending in his or her own circle.

-In general play the ball must not be raised into the air when hit.
+In general play, the ball must not be raised into the air when hit.
 It can though be raised by using a scooping or long pushing action of the stick.
-However, a player will be panelised if they lift the ball in a way which is dangerous to another player.
+However, a player will be penalised if they lift the ball in a way which is dangerous to another player.

-When the ball is in the air a player must not play it if it is above shoulder height.
-A defender (including the goalkeeper) can though use their stick at any height to save a shot at goal – because attackers are allowed the raise the ball in the shooting circle.
-Many shots are raised in one way or another because this is an effective way of scoring goals – so more about goal scoring below.
+When the ball is in the air, a player must not play it if it is above shoulder height.
+A defender (including the goalkeeper) can though use their stick at any height to save a shot at goal - because attackers are allowed to raise the ball in the shooting circle when trying to score a goal.
+Many shots are raised in one way or another because this is an effective way of scoring goals - and there is more about goal scoring below.

 Scoring a goal in hockey is very interesting.
 There are only certain ways it can be done: from a Field Goal, from a Penalty Corner, and from a Penalty Stroke.

 To take a penalty corner, play is stopped to allow the teams to take their positions in attack and defence.
-One attacker stands with the ball on a designated spot on the back-line.
-(It's the line that marks the shorter boundary of the field of play and on which the goal is placed.)
+One attacker stands with the ball on a designated spot on the back-line (the line which marks the shorter boundary of the field of play and on which the goal is placed).
 This player will 'push out' the ball to other attackers, waiting to take a shot at goal.
 The other attackers usually wait at the top of the shooting circle to receive the ball.
 But in any case, all attackers have to be outside the shooting circle until the penalty corner begins.

 Up to five defenders (including the goalkeeper) position themselves behind the back-line (either inside or outside of the goal) to defend against the penalty corner.
 The rest of the defenders must stay behind the centre line until the 'push out' has been taken.

-The ball is 'pushed out' to the attacker waiting to receive it.
+The ball is 'pushed out' to one of the attackers waiting to receive it.
 Before a shot on goal can be taken, the ball must first travel outside the circle.
-The receiver then usually pushes it back into the circle for the a shot either by her/himself or another attacker.
+The receiver then usually pushes it back into the circle for a shot either by her/himself or by another attacker.